RobinSrimal/GameOfLife/README.md

 either "flat" or "ball" when instantiating LifeGame.
 Also you can customize the number of rows and columns and the cell_size.

 3. The game initializes with a random state.
-You can pause and unpause the game by pressing "s" on the keyboard.
+Pause and unpause the game by pressing "s" on the keyboard.

 4. When the game is paused you can